 Conclusion

 Portugal now has one of the most complete networks of walkways in Europe.
-From the Mondego to Manta Rota, from Sistelo to the Lagoa dos Salgados, each route reveals a different side of the country — mountains, rivers, lagoons, dunes and rural villages, all accessible through wooden structures that protect ecosystems and democratise access to nature.
+From Sistelo to Vizela, from the Mondego to the Lagoa dos Salgados, each route reveals a different side of the country — mountains, rivers, lagoons, dunes and rural villages, all accessible through wooden structures that protect ecosystems and democratise access to nature.

 If you want to continue exploring, check our regional guides: walkways near Lisbon, walkways near Porto, walkways in Santa Maria da Feira and walkways in the Algarve.